quantum-tinkerer/pymablock/docs/source/index.md

 ##  How to use _Lowdin_ on large numerical Hamiltonians?

-Solving Sylvester's equation and computing the matrix products within the auxiliary subspace are the most expensive steps of the algorithms for large matrices.
+Solving Sylvester's equation and computing the matrix products are the most expensive steps of the algorithms for large Hamiltonians.
-If the eigenvectors of the effective subspace are provided, _Lowdin_ will choose an efficient [MUMPS](https://mumps-solver.org/index.php)-based solver to speed up.
+_Lowdin_ can efficiently construct an effective Hamiltonian of a small subspace even when the full Hamiltonian is a sparse matrix that is too costly to diagonalize.
+It does so by exploiting the low rank structure of {math}`U`, and by using the sparse solver [MUMPS](https://mumps-solver.org/index.php) to compute the Green's function.

 ## What does _Lowdin_ not do?